ACINQ/eclair/README.md

 * eclair-node, which is a headless application that you can run on servers and desktops, and control from the command line
 * eclair-node-gui, which also includes a JavaFX GUI

 To run Eclair, you first need to install Java, we recommend that you use [OpenJDK 11](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot).
-Eclair will also run on Oracle JDK 1.8, Oracle JDK 11, and other versions of OpenJDK but we don't recommend using them.
+Other runtimes also work but we don't recommend using them.

 Then download our latest [release](https://github.com/ACINQ/eclair/releases) and depending on whether or not you want a GUI run the following command: